chiku524/Sprint-Challenge-React-Wars/Answers.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
     "React is a declarative, efficient, and flexible JavaScript library for building user interfaces."
     It is declarative and component based, which means that it is made up of small and isolated pieces of code.
-These componenets make it easy to create complex UIs in a simple manner.
+These components make it easy to create complex UIs in a simple manner.

 1. Describe component state.
     There is a function called setState() that updates a component's state object.
 When the state changes, the component re-renders.
 This is component state.